addzey/addzey.dev/content/rhcsa.md

 ### Schedule tasks using at and cron

 ### Start and stop services and configure services to start automatically at boot
+Start a service: `systemctl start servicename`
+Stop a service: `systemctl stop servicename`
+Check the status of a service: `systemctl status servicename`
+Set a service to start on boot: `systemctl enable servicename`
+Stop a service from starting on boot: `systemctl disable servicename`

 ### Configure systems to boot into a specific target automatically

 ### Configure time service clients

 ### Install and update software packages from Red Hat Network, a remote repository, or from the local file system
+Installing packages from Red Hat network requires registering a subscription which can be done with Subscription Manager
+Register subscription: `subscription-manager register` (provide username and password)
+Connect the subscription: `subscription-manager attach --auto`

 Search for a package: `yum search packagename`
 Find a package that contains a wanted tool: `yum provides setools`
 Show info/description of a package: `yum info packagename`